 3. Take Steamy Showers, and Use a Humidifier

 A hot shower can help a cough by loosening secretions in the nose.
 Mosnaim says this steamy strategy can help ease coughs not only from colds, but also from allergies and asthma.

 Humidifiers may also help.
-In a dry home, nasal secretions can become desiccated and uncomfortable, Mosnaim explains.
+In a dry home, nasal secretions (snot) can become dried out and uncomfortable, Mosnaim explains.
 Putting moisture back in the air can help your cough.
 But be careful not to overdo it.